whole-tale/wt-design-docs/mockups/tale-publishing/notes-20180221-ndahm.rst

 - TODO: Make it clear who mints the DOIs
 - TODO: Investigate BrownDog (we promised this in proposal) for automatic minimal metadata creation
 - TODO: Diagram out publishing in a more abstract fashion, abstracting out the provide-specific details
+- TODO: Establish a set of Repository guidelines, e.g.,
+  - Supports either the D1 or Globus APIs
+  - Must mint DOIs
+- We talked about how EML is roundtripped.
+When a frozen Tale is imported back into WT, it will have an EML.
+What do we do when the user then re freezes it?
+Do we re-use the EML or just parts or do we make the user re-created it from scratch
+  - TODO: Deal with this in the design docs
+- TODO: Add section to design doc about resurrection/reimport
+- Girder probably needs to know the publication state of each Tale
+- TODO: Make a generalized diagram for how publishing and reimporting works w/r/t versions.
+- Bertram made a point that we might want to make the user specify the entrypoint for their Tale.
+This would be the file a person opening the Tale would look at first or run first. e.g., the main Jupyter notebook
+- We talked about whether detailed PROV is in scope or out.
+After discussing, the group concensus was that detailed PROV is out of scope.
+That said, it's part of the proposal so it needs to be addressed somehow.
+- TODO: Flesh out what is in the Maybe list in What to Save.
+We probably want to try to save as much as possible.